MacroFinanceHub/MATLAB-companion-course-in-Financial-Econometrics/README.md

 # matlab_course
-This repository contains the MLX files for the MATLAB companion course in Financial Econometrics
+This repository contains the files for the MATLAB companion course in Financial Econometrics